 Runs extremely quietly.
 Only weighs 46 lbs. when empty, making it easy to move.
-Great performance level as it will run for about 8 hours on 1 gallon of gasoline, meaning you won't have to carry a lot of gas in the RV.
+Great performance level as it will run for about 8 hrs. on 1 gal. of gasoline, meaning you won't have to carry a lot of gas in the RV.

 Only offers 2,200 watts, which ranks below many other models in this category.
 Had a Honda recall that appears to be fixed.